ionic-team/ionic-docs/src/content/pro/environments/intro.md

 # Build Environments

-Every time Ionic deploys or packages your code, we do it in a secure environment and provide configurable key/value pairs you can leverage to customise the build and outputs.
-These environments are available in both automated builds _and_ one-time builds.
+Every time Ionic deploys or packages code, it's done in a secure environment and provided with configurable key/value pairs which can be leveraged to customise the build and outputs.

 ## Default Environment

-We provide the following environment variables in every build, which you can access in any of your build scripts:
+The following environment variables are provided in every build, which can be accessed in build scripts:

 * `CI_APP_ID` **(string):** Your Ionic app's unique ID.
 * `CI_APP_NAME` **(string):** Your Ionic app's name.